NERC, FCFA HyCRISTAL

 In order to understand how climate change will affect different groups within a population, information is needed on their current livelihood systems as the impact of climate change will vary according to the range of crops they grow, how much they sell, how much they keep for their own consumption and what access they have to other sources of income.
 This information is routinely collected in many countries across sub-Saharan Africa as part of food security assessments, using the Household Economy Approach (HEA).

 The HEA methodology is now being applied by Evidence for Development and the Walker Institute to model the impact of climate change on rural livelihoods: to understand who will be affected and in what ways, by a defined climate change scenario, in a specified ‘livelihood zone’.
-To achieve this, we have developed IDAPS the Integrated Database for African Policy Makers (IDAPS).
-IDAPS is a cloud-based database, making it globally accessible for use by anybody with an internet connection.
+To achieve this, we have developed IDAPs: the Integrated Database and Applications for Policymakers.
+IDAPs is a cloud-based database, making it globally accessible for use by anybody with an internet connection.
 It brings together data from climate, agronomy and hydrology to model the impact of climate scenarios on people’s livelihoods and their ability to access their basic food and non-food needs.
-In developing IDAPS we have populated the platform with data from a wide range of sources including the HyCRISTAL project which the Walker Institute is working on with multiple partners including Evidence for Development, BGS, NERC and many others.
-IDAPS brings together data sets from across disciplines and presents this data in ways that are meaningful and understandable to non-specialist stakeholders, enabling them to interact with this data for the first time.
+In developing IDAPs we have populated the platform with data from a wide range of sources including the HyCRISTAL project which the Walker Institute is working on with multiple partners including Evidence for Development, BGS, NERC and many others.
+IDAPs brings together data sets from across disciplines and presents this data in ways that are meaningful and understandable to non-specialist stakeholders, enabling them to interact with this data for the first time.